Rutvik7713/python_calculator/readme.md

 ### 2. view.py:

-* import Ot, QMainWindow, QLineEdit, QGridLayout, QPushButton, QVBoxLayout and Qwidget into view.py from PyQt5.QtWidgets.
+* Import following :Ot, QMainWindow, QLineEdit, QGridLayout, QPushButton, QVBoxLayout and Qwidget
-* Now, construct class GUI which calls constructor of QMainWindow.
+* Construct class GUI which calls constructor of QMainWindow.
 * Using different widget and layout functions, define the calculator's look and layout as needed.
 * Create a display bar at top for showing the entered digits in a calculator.
 * Construct the grid layout of buttons perfectly.
-* Now using tuples, define position of each and every button in the calculator layout.

 ### 3. main.py:
 * In this file we are going to import controller from controller.py file, model from evaluateExpression.